Jirat: Location

-Jirat is the Main Administrative Center (Sadar) of Balagarh Block.
-Balagarh BDO Office are located in Jirat.
+Jirat is situated under Balagarh Block.
+Balagarh BDO Office are located near Jirat.
 The Balagarh CD Block is mostly part of the Hooghly Flats, one of the three natural regions in the district composed of the flat alluvial plains that form a part of the Gangetic Delta.
 The region is a narrow strip of land along the 80 km long stretch of the Hooghly River, that forms the eastern boundary of the district.

 Urbanisation

 There are 13 statutory towns and 64 census towns in Hooghly district.
 The right bank of the Hooghly River has been industrialised over a long period.
 With foreigners dominating the area’s industry, trade and commerce for over two centuries, it is amongst the leading industrialised districts in the state.
 At the same time the land is fertile and agricultural production is significant.

 In Chinsurah subdivision 68.63% of the population is rural and the urban population is 31.37%.
 It has 2 statutory and 23 census towns.
 In Chinsurah Mogra CD Block 64.87% of the population is urban and 35.13% is rural.
 Amongst the four remaining CD Blocks in the subdivision two were overwhelmingly rural and two were wholly rural.

-The map above shows a portion of Chinsurah subdivision.
-All places marked in the map are linked in the larger full screen map.